-As a scholar, I have been studying the dance works of the Italian dancer and choreographer Simona Bertozzi since 2010.
-My MA's thesis in Philosophical Science - titled Body, space and dance starting from Merleau-Ponty - showed fundamental key-concepts (presence, awareness and intention) of dance, and it also concerned the influences of the contemporary dance works of Bertozzi.
-My BA's thesis, titled History and meeting of communicated body.
-Bodygraphies from Maurice Merleau-Ponty and Rudolf Laban, showed the connections between the works of the philosopher Merleau-Ponty (1908 - 1961) and the dance theories of the Hungarian dancer Rudolf Laban (1879 - 1958).
+During my philosophical studies, I investigated different aspects of the dancing bodies, such as its role in space and time, the relationship with the audience, and the notion of dancer's presence.
+As a scholar, I studied the dance works of the Italian dancer and choreographer Simona Bertozzi for over 6 years.
+My MA's thesis in Philosophical Science showed fundamental key-concepts (presence, awareness, and intention) of dance, and it concerned the influences of the contemporary dance works of Bertozzi.
+My BA's thesis in Philosophy showed the connections between the works of the Merleau-Ponty (1908 - 1961) and the dance theories of Rudolf Laban (1879 - 1958).

-For my MA at the School for the Contemporary Art (SFU), I conducted research on the notion of presence in dance, particularly in the work Saudade by Vancouver-based choreographer Rob Kitsos.
+For my MA in Comparative Media Arts (School for the Contemporary Art, Simon Fraser University) I conducted research on the notion of presence in dance, particularly in regard to the work Saudade, created by Vancouver-based choreographer Rob Kitsos.

-During my BA in Philosophy and my MA in Philosophic Science, I received three mentions of merit for my GPA.
-During my MA at SFU, I received the TMRA (Travel and Minor Research Award), which allowed me to travel to Iceland for the 12th NOFOD - Conference Expanding Notion: Dance/Practice/Research/method.
+During my studies, I received three mentions of merit for my GPA, a TMRA (Travel and Minor Research Award) that allowed me to travel to Iceland for the 12th NOFOD - Conference Expanding Notion: Dance/Practice/Research/method.
 (May 2015).
 Through FCAT Travel Grant, I had the privilege to present my paper "Fantasmata and Presence: A Comparison Between Domenico Da Piacenza (1455) and Simona Bertozzi" during SDHS/CORD Annual Conference 2015 in Athens, Greece, titled Cut & Paste: Dance Advocacy in the Age of Austerity.

-I am also a teacher of Philosophy for children (P4C).
-I was part of the founding Editorial Board of the Comparative Media Arts Journal (Simon Fraser University).
+I am also a teacher of Philosophy for children (P4C) and I was part of the founding Editorial Board of the Comparative Media Arts Journal (Simon Fraser University).

 Click here for a list of my papers/conference proceedings.